 "Dating relationship" means a relationship between two adults who have, or have had, a relationship of a romantic or intimate nature.
 "Dating relationship" does not include a casual acquaintances or business relationships.
 The relationship must have been within 12 months of the conduct in the petition.
-This relationship will need to be described in the petition and can be argued in court by the respondent.
+This relationship will need to be described in the petition including facts that support that the relationship existed, and can be argued in court by the respondent.
+Examples include whether you had a special bond beyond a casual or business relationship, the length of the relationship, how often you saw Respondent and things you did together, whether the relationship was intimate, and communications between you and the Respondent that would show the nature of the relationship.

-Note: A dating relationship may qualify for a Domestic Violence Civil Protection Order if the two adults have cohabitated (see above).
+Note: A dating relationship may qualify for a Domestic Violence Civil Protection Order if the two adults are living together have cohabitated (see above).
 A Domestic Violence Civil Protection Order offers more types of relief than a dating violence protection order does.
 The way to prove a cohabitating relationship is different than the way a dating relationship must be proven.